facebook/zstd/programs/zstd.1.md

     Larger values will improve compression speed.
 Deviating far from the default value will likely result in a decrease in compression ratio.

-    The default value is `wLog - ldmHlog`.
+    The default value is `wlog - ldmhlog`.

 ### -B#:
 Select the size of each compression job.
 This parameter is available only when multi-threading is enabled.